matteodelabre/vnsee/docs/second-screen/linux-x11.md

 ```

 **Note:** If you get a message saying that the `Server uses an unsupported resolution`, you did not configure your screen correctly.
-Please make sure that the `VIRTUAL1` output is enabled.
+Please make sure that the chosen output is enabled.